asanetargoss/HardcoreAlchemy/README.md

 # Developing/building

 ## Dependencies
-Download the latest zip file and add its contents to /libs:
+Download the latest zip file and add its contents to /libs (create the folder if it does not exist):

 http://www.mediafire.com/folder/grwn2vsjr2lce/Hardcore_Alchemy_Libs